populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 </details>
 <br>

-Next, let's try sending this query using Python.
-We'll be using the `sample-metadata` Python package to do this.
-This package is a wrapper around the `requests` package that makes it easier to send GraphQL queries to the Metamist server.
+Next, let's try executing this query using Python.
+We'll be using the metamist Python package to do this.
+Metamist is more than just a wrapper around the requests package; it's the CPG's metadata database.
+The installable Python package includes both the database server components and the API clients used to query this data.
+Metamist's GraphQL features are used to construct queries to the Metamist server and parse the responses.

 You will first need to install `metamist` using `pip`.
 You can do this by running the following command in your terminal: